bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 	{class="cmd"} make clean; make

-This will compile a number of things you do not need.
-If you receive an error, there is a good chance that it was not with regards to extlinux.
+You may receive an error about lacking `nasm` or some other packages.
+If so, install those packages and try again.
+If you receive other errors, note that this will compile a number of things you do not need and there is a good chance that the error was not with regards to extlinux.
 Check to see if extlinux compiled successfully:

 	{class="cmd"} ls extlinux/extlinux

-Install extlinux.
+If this returns a file, it compiled successfully, and you are free to install extlinux.
 As root:

 	{class="rcmd"} extlinux/extlinux --install ~(/mnt/bedrock~)/boot/extlinux